nomiuo/NodeNote/docs/introduction/need/need.md

 ### 1. Knowledge.
 We can create connection between any cards and component.
 Then the cards will show when mouse is hovering over these components.

+The outline could be converted to graphics items.

 ### 2. Team.
 Add someone to team and use "@someone" to remind the specific person.
 Collaboration between team members will be implemented with peer to peer architecture.